int-brain-lab/iblenv/docs_gh_pages/dj_docs/intro_dataset_scratch.md

 - [mainenlab/Subjects/ZM_2240/2020-01-21/001/](https://ibl.flatironinstitute.org/public/mainenlab/Subjects/ZM_2240/2020-01-21/001/)

-Taking the session from [mainenlab/Subjects/ZM_2240/2020-01-21/001/](https://ibl.flatironinstitute.org/public/mainenlab/Subjects/ZM_2240/2020-01-21/001/) as example, the subfolders will contain:
+Taking the session from [mainenlab/Subjects/ZM_2240/2020-01-21/001/](https://ibl.flatironinstitute.org/public/mainenlab/Subjects/ZM_2240/2020-01-21/001/) as example, the following subfolders will contain:
 - `alf/` : The extracted data, to be used in analysis.
 - `logs/` : logged information
 - `raw_behavior_data/` : The raw trials data
 - `raw_ephys_data/` : The raw ephys data (in this case, Neuropixels data)
 - `raw_passive_data/`: The raw passive data
 - `raw_video_data/`: The raw video data
-- `spike_sorters/` : The raw rocessing output for each spike sorter used
+- `spike_sorters/` : The raw processing output data for each spike sorter used

 The `alf/` folder notably contains:
-- the probe folder (`probe00/` or `probe01/`), in which are the output of the spike sorting
+- the probe folder (`probe00/` or `probe01/`), in which are the extracted output of the spike sorting to be used for analysis
 - the extracted behavior trials data
 - the extracted DLC data (for each camera used, here `body`, `left` and `right`)
 - the extracted wheel data